Explore Courses

 1. The primary purpose of the passage is to propose

-(A) an alternative to museum display of artifacts
+(A) An alternative to museum display of artifacts

-(B) a way to curb illegal digging while benefiting the archaeological profession
+(B) A way to curb illegal digging while benefiting the archaeological profession

-(C) a way to distinguish artifacts with scientific value from those that have no such value
+(C) A way to distinguish artifacts with scientific value from those that have no such value

-(D) the governmental regulation of archaeological sites
+(D) The governmental regulation of archaeological sites

-(E) a new system for cataloguing duplicate artifacts
+(E) A new system for cataloguing duplicate artifacts

-2. The author implies that all of the following statements about duplicate artifacts are true EXCEPT:
+2. The author implies that all of the following statements about duplicate artifacts are true, except:

 (A) A market for such artifacts already exists.